Sofia2999/english-for-designers/02-first-impression.md

 ![snaphot from a short 3d movie, robot walking towards us, while two robots sit on the ground](IMG_1793.PNG)

 Here is a snaphot from my short movie.
 It's about robots that try to safe our planet after all humans are gone.
+The idea started as a story of a scavanger robot and his friend cat, but God it's hard to model and animate a cat.
+So here we are, robots, apocalypsis, all the fun stuff.

+###THANK YOU